fangru-lin/fangru-lin.github.io/_pages/about.md

 ---
 Hi!
 I am Fangru and welcome to my page!

 I'm reading for a DPhil degree at University of Oxford with a research focus on NLP.
+I'm also affiliated with the Alan Turing Institute as an enrichment student.
 I'm working on linguistically informed LLMs, mainly on semantic/pragmatic implications on NLP technologies.
 I also want to know how human cognitive models can help us understand/develop LLMs.

 I am supervised by Prof Janet Pierrehumbert and Prof Daniel Altshuler.
 My academic interests mainly lie in: